MileHacker Logo

 Transfer Options to Salerno

 Efficient transfer options connect both major airports to Salerno.
-From Naples International Airport (NAP): Take the Alibus shuttle to Napoli Centrale train station (20-30 minutes, ~€5), then a Trenitalia high-speed train (40 minutes, €10-€15) or regional train (70 minutes, €5-€7) to Salerno Centrale.
+From Naples International Airport (NAP): Take the Alibus transport to Napoli Centrale train station (20-30 minutes, ~€5), then a single Trenitalia high-speed train (40 minutes, €10-€15) or regional train (70 minutes, €5-€7) to Salerno Centrale.
 A private transfer/taxi from NAP to Salerno takes about 1 hour (~€80-€120).

 From Rome Fiumicino Airport FCO